charlesknight1/charlesknight1.github.io/_pages/rainbelt_tracker.md

 ---
 layout: page
-title: Rainbelt Tracker
+title: Tropical Rainbelt Tracker
-permalink: /tracker1/
+permalink: /tracker/
 ---

 **Overview.** This page documents the location of the tropical rainbelt over Africa and its seasonal migration.
 It also highlights how this movement relates to other large-scale climate features, including drylines and heat lows.
 Data is up to date as of *<span id="pageTopDate">Loading…</span>*.